-The HNS Public Service Award liability earned by employees is actuarially determined using the projected unit method pro-rated on service and management's best estimate of salary escalation and retirement ages of employees.
-Actuarial gains and losses are amortized over the average remaining service life of active members expected to receive benefits under the program (see Note 16).
+The HNS Public Service Award liability earned by employees is determined by HNS based on actual staff balances or in agreement with collective agreements (see Note 16).
 As of April 1, 2015, the accrual of years of service on which benefits payments would be based, were frozen.
 Payments would be based on earnings at the time of retirement, not April 1, 2015.